@ttsc/paths: Module Specifier Rewriting

 packages/paths/

-โโโ paths.go โ Blank-imports the linked driver packageIdentical shape to strip.
-The descriptor at src/index.cjs and the entrypoint at plugin/main.go are the same dispatcher you read in the banner walkthrough; the only difference is the plugin name string.
+└── paths.go ← Blank-imports the linked driver packageIdentical shape to strip.
+The descriptor at src/index.cjs points at linked driver/ source, while plugin/main.go is a standalone utility dispatcher with the same shape shown in the banner walkthrough.
 Skip ahead to the real logic.

 Everything below is in packages/paths/driver/paths.go.
 Six steps: